-KinderLab Robotics is dedicated to making over a decade of research available to every young child.
+KinderLab Robotics is dedicated to universal STEAM literacy by providing research-based robot kits to every young child.

 Marina Umaschi Bers

-Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and the Computer Science Department at Tufts University.
-She heads the interdisciplinary DevTech research group at Tufts.
+Dr. Marina Umaschi Bers is an Augustus Long Professor of Education at the Lynch School of Education and Human Development at Boston College, where she heads the interdisciplinary DevTech Research Group.
 Her research involves the design and study of innovative learning technologies to promote positive youth development.
-Dr Bers is also the co-founder and chief scientist at KinderLab Robotics, Inc.
+Marina is also the co-founder and chief scientist at KinderLab Robotics, Inc.

 Over the last two decades, Marina has conceived, designed and evaluated diverse educational technologies ranging from robotics to virtual worlds.
 Dr. Bers has co-developed the ScratchJr, a free app for children 5 to 7 to learn programming; and has received numerous grants that allow her to develop and research new technologies.